brymck/finansu/index.md

 =H15History("AAA_NA", "m") // returns a list of dates and yields for Aaa corporate bonds
 ```

   * `instrument_id` is the instrument ID.
-Go to [http://www.federalreserve.gov/releases/h15/data.htm] and click on one of the data links.
-The ID is in the URL in the form `H15_[id].txt`.
+Go to [and click on one of the data links.
+The ID is in the URL in the form `H15_[id](http://www.federalreserve.gov/releases/h15/data.htm]).txt`.
   * `frequency` is business day (`"b"`), daily (`"d"`), weekly Wednesday (`"ww"`), weekly Thursday (`"wt"`), weekly Friday (`"wf"`), bi-weekly (`"bw"`), monthly (`"m"`) or annual (`"a"`).
 Not all frequencies are available for all instruments.
 Defaults to business day (`"b"`)."

 #summary Retrieving generic web data.

-Note: Before proceeding, please read the section on [ArrayFormulas array formulas] if you are unfamiliar with their usage.
+Note: Before proceeding, please read the section on [array formulas](ArrayFormulas) if you are unfamiliar with their usage.

 `Import`
 --------